EKS Cluster and Create CSI Driver to store credentials in AWS Secrets Manager via SecretProviderClass

 ➜ AWS_ACCOUNT_DVO_EMAIL $ eksctl create cluster -f my-cluster.yaml

-The ASCP is available on GitHub in the secrets-store-csi-provider-aws repository.
+The ASCP is available on GitHub in the secrets-store-csi-driver-provider-aws repository.

-The repo also contains example YAML files for creating and mounting a secret.
+The repository also contains example YAML files for creating and mounting a secret.

 You first install the Kubernetes Secrets Store CSI Driver, and then you install the ASCP.